What do I have to do when getting EI?

 Call as soon as possible during business hours.

-Do not hang up the phone until you are told that your report was successful.
+Do not hang up the phone until you’re told that your report was successful.
 If you hang up before that, your report will probably not go through and you will have to start again.

 Call as soon as possible during business hours.

-Yes, but half of the amount you earn is taken off your EI benefits.
+You can earn money.
+But half of what you earn is taken off your EI benefits.

-If your earnings are the same as, or more than, your average insurable earnings, you get no EI benefits that week.
-This means that your EI benefits can never make your total income in any week go higher than your average insurable earnings.
+If your earnings are the same as, or more than, your average insurable earnings, you do not get any EI benefits that week.

 Also, when you work a full work week, you do not get any benefits for that week.
 This applies no matter how little you earn.